Lim Boon Keng: Career

-Lim founded the Philomatic society and published the first Chinese-language magazine in the Straits Settlements in 1897 with Song Ong Siang.
+Lim founded the Philomatic society and published The Straits Chinese Magazine, the first Chinese-language magazine in the Straits Settlements in 1897 with Song Ong Siang.
 They were later joined by Dr. Wu Lien-teh as a fellow editor.

 In the same year, he also campaigned against the wearing of queues among Chinese men, with the intention of toppling the Qing dynasty in China.

 In 1898, Lim co-founded the Tian Nan Xin Bao (天南新报) with Khoo Sook Yuen.

 In 1899, Lim co-founded the Singapore Chinese Girls' School (SCGS) with his friend, Song Ong Siang, to facilitate the education of Chinese women living in the Straits Settlements.
 (Chinese girls were not encouraged to be educated before the 20th century, thus many were illiterate.)
 The next year, Lim founded the Straits Chinese British Association and later became its president.

 As a member of the Legislative Council, Lim wanted opium banned so he formed the Anti-Opium Society.
 However, opium was not banned until 1943 during the Japanese occupation of Singapore.
 The British reasoned that imposing a ban on opium would mean that the government would lose a source of income from the tax on opium.
 To make up for the loss, the British governor suggested taxing the people's incomes.
 The main group that would be affected by this tax would be the merchants.
 Therefore, the European and Asian merchants opposed this, and opium was not banned, although heavier taxes on opium were imposed.